devento-ai/sdk-go/README.md

 - `Stop(ctx context.Context) error` - Terminate the box
 - `Close(ctx context.Context) error` - Alias for Stop
 - `GetPublicURL(port int) (string, error)` - Get public URL for accessing a service on the specified port
+- `ExposePort(ctx context.Context, targetPort int) (*ExposedPort, error)` - Expose a port from inside the sandbox to a random external port

 ### Types